-- The clinical stream features a substantial clinical placement in a teaching hospital in China affiliated with Beijing University of Chinese Medicine (BJUCM) in addition to clinical specialisation workshops.
+- The clinical stream features a substantial clinical placement in a teaching hospital in China affiliated with Beijing University of Chinese Medicine (BUCM) in addition to clinical specialisation workshops.

-- The research stream includes a significant research project which is supported by the National Institute of Complementary Medicine (NICM)
+- The research stream includes a significant research project which is supported by NICM.

 Masters of Research Program

 The School of Science and Health Masters of Research program is available to meritorious students.
 This Masters program has been developed as a pathway to PhD study, providing an innovative research training framework to equip you with analytical, research and communication skills, making you highly competitive for future careers.

 The Masters program is offered on a two year full-time basis with the option of a four year part-time basis for domestic students.
 Lab-based, clinical or advising policy projects are available.
 View the list of projects on offer within NICM.

 Find out more about the Masters of Research (opens in a new window) program.

 Higher Degree Research and Doctoral Research Program